liveahero-wiki/liveahero-wiki.github.io/guide/skill_manual.md

   - Grants the hero a passive skill "Third Attack"
   - In auto battle, the hero with Third Attack skill equipped will prioritize using their third skill

-> Without these equipment skill heroes in auto battle will always use the first skill.
+> Without these equipment skill, heroes in auto battle will always use the first skill.